-&lt;sup>18 The second pillar of the previous GEF adaption strategy was devoted to expanding synergies with other GEF focal areas approved in 2014.
+3The second pillar of the previous GEF adaption strategy was devoted to expanding synergies with other GEF focal areas approved in 2014.
 The current strategy, introduced in 2018, notes COP guidance to promote synergies across focal areas.
-Annex III of this strategy also outlines new programming features designed to facilitate countries' ability to program MTF projects combining GEF Trust Fund and LDCF/SCCF resources (GEF 2014 and GEF 2018a).
+Annex III of this strategy also outlines new programming features designed to facilitate countries' ability to program MTF projects combining GEF Trust Fund and LDCF/SCCF resources (GEF 2014, 2018a).